 An actual example of one has also been uncovered from the 1st Century in the tomb of Wang Guang.

-More reliable evidence does seem to indicate that umbrellas could have been developed during the 6th Century Zhou Dynasty.
+More reliable evidence indicates that umbrellas could have been developed during the 6th Century Zhou Dynasty.
 Bronze castings have complex bronze socketing hinges with locking sides and bolts.

 It is believed that these mechanisms were used to hold parasols and umbrellas.